FTD Disorders Registry

 AFTD and the Bluefield Project to Cure Frontotemporal Dementia co-founded the Registry with generous support from the Rainwater Charitable Foundation’s Tau Consortium program.

-What is the FTD disorders registry and why is it important?
+What is the FTD Disorders Registry and why is it important?

 Who can sign up?